umass-compsci-220/umass-compsci-220.github.io/materials/practice-and-extra-credit/observables.md

 ## Optional Programming Tasks

 The following questions were taken directly from past exams and do not count for credit.
 They are provided for additional practice only.
-You can see the autograder tests for these on gradescope. but they are uncredited.
-Solutions are [on Canvas](https://umamherst.instructure.com/courses/5035/modules) under Exams and Solutions.
+You can see the autograder tests for these on gradescope, but they are uncredited.
+Solutions are on Canvas under Exams and Solutions.

 1. [FALL 2022 MIDTERM 2] Write a function `mergeMax` that takes two Observables `o1` and `o2` with type `Observable<number>`, subscribes functions to each, and returns a new Observable which updates its subscribers whenever it receives a value which is no smaller than any value received so far from o1 or o2.
 Subscribers should be sent objects of the type { obs: number, v: number }, where v is the value received, and obs is either 1 or 2, indicating the source of the value.